Membranes and Transport

 The movement of molecules through protein channels is called facilitated diffusion.
 The protein channels are highly specific for the molecule, and again results in net transport down a concentration gradient, from a region of high concentration to a region of low concentration.

-What if the cell wants to move molecules against a concentration gradient?
+In many situations, cells move molecules against their concentration gradient!
 Even when phosphate concentrations outside the cell are very low, cells can transport phosphate into the cell, where the cytoplasmic concentration of phosphate may be much higher.
-Active transport of molecules against their concentration gradient requires expenditure of energy, often in the form of hydrolysis of ATP.
+Active transport of molecules against their concentration gradient requires energy, often in the form of hydrolysis of ATP.

 Because facilitated diffusion is mediated by protein channels, and because the number of protein channels in a cell membrane is limited, facilitated diffusion shows saturation kinetics.